A Curiosity Learning Labs Product

 ⚔ ── ✦ ── ⚔

 This is not a bet on a market trend.
-This is a bet on the 300,000 families who already know the system has failed their children — and are actively looking for something better.
+This is a bet on the children who already know the system has failed them , and are actively looking for something better.

 Curiosity Learning Labs Ltd · United Kingdom · Seed Round Open · EIS Eligible